3. Sorting #

 Why sorting #

-Sorting is important because it helps do some sorts of operations faster.
+Sorting is an important subroutine in many algorithms.
 Even big data stuff like MapReduce keeps stuff sorted just because it makes operations faster.

 API #